nathanieldchu/academic-kickstart/content/philosophy/values.md

 ## <i class="fas fa-brain" style="color:hsl(209, 100%, 50%)"></i> Live thoughtfully

 I strive to analyze all of my actions: their inspiration, implementation, and consequence.
 Always ask why.
-Then ask how can it be better?
+Then ask, How can it be better?

 ## <i class="fas fa-seedling" style="color:hsl(209, 100%, 50%)"></i> Seek growth

-Enjoying life optimizes two kinds of happiness: in-the-moment joy and life satisfaction.
-For the latter, I seek learning opportunities that fundamentally challenge my skills, beliefs, and confidence.
+Enjoying life optimizes two kinds of happiness: in-the-moment joy and overall life satisfaction.
+For the latter, I continually seek learning opportunities that fundamentally challenge my skills, beliefs, and confidence.

 ## <i class="fas fa-lock-open" style="color:hsl(209, 100%, 50%)"></i> Be open